jameswpm/my-stickers-java-course/README.md

 - [X] Create output directory for images if it does not already exist.
     - Output directory included in the .gitignore to avoid image versions in GitHub that can create confusing git trees

-- [ ] Use another font like Comic Sans or Impact, the font used in memes.
+- [X] Use another font like Comic Sans or Impact, the font used in memes.

 - [ ] Put a picture of yourself smiling, giving a thumbs up!
 - [ ] Add an outline to the text of the image.
-- [ ] Edit the image URL returned by the IMDB API to get a larger image instead of the thumbnails.
+- [X] Edit the image URL returned by the IMDB API to get a larger image instead of the thumbnails.
+    - Using the Resize API to always get the same size for each poster

 - [ ] Customize sticker text according to IMDB ratings.
 - [ ] Ultimate challenge: use some image manipulation library like OpenCV to extract the main image and contour it.